nea/vertx-mod-cassandra-persistor/README.md

 where `statement` is preferred over `statements`.

 #### Fields
-`statement` A Cassandra Query Language version 3 (CQL3) compliant query that is channeled through to the driver and Cassandra.
+`statement` A Cassandra Query Language version 3 (CQL3) compliant query that is added to the prepared statement cache for later use.
-`statements` A JsonArray of Cassandra Query Language version 3 (CQL3) compliant queries that are channeled through to the driver and Cassandra.
+`statements` A JsonArray of Cassandra Query Language version 3 (CQL3) compliant queries, which are added to the prepared statement cache for later use.

 #### Returns
-Response as detailed in General Responses
+Response as detailed in General Responses.

 ## General Responses
 In case no resultset is given to return to the sender or in case of errors a general status in JSON will be returned.
 It looks like